justcoded/wordpress-theme-boilerplate/README.md

 This solution makes possible to deliver new updates and hot fixes without modifying the theme code.

-## What is inside?
+## What's Inside?

-### Better file structure
+### Better File Structure
-The organization of a theme is very similar to a modern PHP Frameworks.
-We totally separated registration of hooks and components, query logic and the templates.
+The organization of a theme is very similar to modern PHP Frameworks.
+We totally separated registration of hooks and components, query logic, and the templates.

-We tried to keep as much standard WordPress features as possible, so all "views" works in the same Template Hierarchy as standard templates, just grouped by a content types (with folders).
+We tried to keep as much standard WordPress features as possible, so all "views" work in the same Template Hierarchy as standard templates, just grouped by content types (with folders).

 ![File structure](https://github.com/justcoded/wordpress-theme-boilerplate/wiki/assets/boilerplate-file-structure.png)